 The department requires two years of course work, sixteen term courses, a grade of Honors in at least two of these courses each year, and a minimum grade average of High Pass.
 Course work includes two required courses, SPAN 500, History of the Spanish Language, and SPAN 790, Methodologies of Modern Language Teaching, and four courses taken outside the department.
-Also required are a reading knowledge of Latin and a second language, which may be Portuguese or another language-literature.
+Also required is a reading knowledge of Latin and a second language, which may be Portuguese or another language-literature.
 In the third year, the student is expected to pass the qualifying examination (written and oral components) and submit and receive approval of the dissertation prospectus.
 Upon completion of all predissertation requirements, including the dissertation prospectus, students are admitted to candidacy for the Ph.D.

 Participation in the department’s teaching and pedagogy program is a degree requirement.
 It consists of taking the required course SPAN 790 in the second year and teaching four courses during the third and fourth years of study.
 At least three of these must be courses in the beginning language sequence; viewed as an integral part of the course of study for the doctorate, this program includes supervision by the director of the language program and course directors.
 The fourth course may be a literature or culture course taught through a teaching fellowship.

 The Department of Spanish and Portuguese also offers, in conjunction with the Department of African American Studies, a combined Ph.D. in Spanish and Portuguese and African American Studies.
 For further details, see African American Studies.

 Spanish and Portuguese and Renaissance Studies

 The Department of Spanish and Portuguese also offers, in conjunction with the Renaissance Studies Program, a combined Ph.D. in Spanish and Portuguese and Renaissance Studies.
 For further details, see Renaissance Studies.